simomat/streamjoin/README.md

 #### Parallel processing and performance
 `streamjoin` supports parallel processing by just passing parallel streams (see [Collection.parallelStream()](https://docs.oracle.com/javase/8/docs/api/java/util/Collection.html#parallelStream--) and [Stream.parallel()](https://docs.oracle.com/javase/8/docs/api/java/util/stream/BaseStream.html#parallel--)).
 In order to guarantee correctness, the key functions and combiner/grouper functions should be [non-interfering](http://docs.oracle.com/javase/8/docs/api/java/util/stream/package-summary.html#NonInterference) and [stateless](http://docs.oracle.com/javase/8/docs/api/java/util/stream/package-summary.html#Statelessness).

+The left side stream is handled lazy and is not 'consumed', e.g. no [terminal operation](https://docs.oracle.com/javase/8/docs/api/java/util/stream/package-summary.html#StreamOps) is performed on it.
+The right side input stream is collected when finishing the join call.
+References on resulting data of that stream are held in memory until the resulting joined stream is 'consumed'.

+Hence, if huge streams are joined and memory efficiency matters, using the 'shorter' input stream as right side should be considered.

 #### Ideas for next steps
 - [ ] add non-equi join (like 'WHERE A.RANK < B.RANK')
-- [ ] return a result without 'consume' the left side stream with a terminal operation
+- [x] return a result without 'consume' the left side stream with a terminal operation
-- [ ] make generic types less restrictive with bounded wildcards
+- [x] make generic types less restrictive with bounded wildcards